Edvid/New-World-Dedicated-Stat-Program/README.md

 `+ 2 adm`

+_(notice here that a space after +, - or = is optional.
+A space is mandatory if the words ADD, SUB, or SET are used)_

 **II: moving (and subtracting)**

 moving 10 noble loyalty points from the governments' name to self interests could look like the following